Jon1969Edwards/ThisHubbaRepo/README.md

 - Start using 9patch images (from android or fb and color them in photoshop) for things!
 - sliders for numbers on ratings for spots
 - Redo continue and backwards buttons to look like the top bar but on the bottom bar
+- Have flag for allowing others to also share it (Cred: freeBurg)

 // TODO: FOR BACKEND